jorgeTellols/WeatherReport_Techincal_Test/README.md

 ## What can you do?

+- Check the weather, temperature, wind speed, humidity and atmospheric pressure from 3 cities on the current.
-- Check the weather, temperature and rain probability from a random city (pick them from the left sidebar) on the current day and the next 5.
+- Check the weather, average temperature and rain probability of the this same city within the next 6 days.
-- Switch between languages (The site is fully in ENglish and Spanish)
+- Switch between languages (The site is fully in English and Spanish)
-- Leave me your contact through a form to be able reach you in the future (the submit button is not functional).
+- Leave me your contact through a form (the submit button is not functional).

 ## Technologies used